alex-bellon/til/README.md

 ## June 2020

+### Fri June 12
+- [Symlinks](https://en.wikipedia.org/wiki/Symbolic_link) work with Git!
+For some reason I assumed they didn't and never bothered to check.
+I will be spending my weekend combining a lot of files across my different repos :)

+### Thu June 11
+- **Consternate**: Fill with anxiety
+- Not really "learning", but I finished the book [Countdown to Zero Day](https://www.penguinrandomhouse.com/books/219931/countdown-to-zero-day-by-kim-zetter/) and started [The Design of Everyday Things](https://en.wikipedia.org/wiki/The_Design_of_Everyday_Things).
+Honestly I didn't really like Countdown to Zero Day, as I was expecting more technical/security content than there actually was, and the book kind of dragged on with not-very-relevant details (in my opinion).

+### Wed June 10
+- [Cement is actually an ingredient in concrete](https://www.ccagc.org/resources/whats-the-difference-between-cement-and-concrete/).
+Concrete is a composite material composed of fine and coarse aggregate bonded together with a fluid cement (cement paste) that hardens (cures) over time.

+### Tue June 9
+- Jelly vs. Jam vs. Preserves:
+  - In **jelly**, the fruit comes in the form of fruit juice.
+Jelly has the smoothest consistency and is usually clear.
+  - In **jam**, the fruit comes in the form of fruit pulp or crushed fruit.
+This makes jam less stiff than jelly.
+  - In **preserves**, the fruit comes in the form of chunks in a gel or syrup.
+Preserves will have more fruit in them than jam will.
+Marmalade is a type of preserve with citrus fruits in it.

 ### Mon June 8
 - [Proper left/right](https://en.wikipedia.org/wiki/Proper_right_and_proper_left) refer to the left/right of a figure or person being described.
 If you were looking at a statue, their right hand would be "proper right" despite which side it appeared to be on to you.